-The ingenious design of the UBC Faculty of Pharmaceutical Sciences building combines four structurally distinct buildings into a single complex, integrating them together with three large atriums – the “lungs” of this living, breathing building.
-This signature building features a large, two-level open entrance, abundant natural light, and sloped walls at its base.
+The ingenious design of the UBC Faculty of Pharmaceutical Sciences building combines four structurally distinct buildings into a single complex, integrating them together with two large atriums.
+The signature building features a large, two-level open entrance, abundant natural light and sloped walls at its base.

-With its combination of laboratory, teaching, research and public exhibit space, the UBC Pharmaceutical Building is able to bring the entire Pharmaceutical Sciences department under one roof for the first time in its history.
+By allowing for a combination of laboratory, teaching research and public exhibit space, the UBC Pharmaceutical Science building is able to bring the entire Pharmaceutical Sciences department under one roof for the first time in its history.